 Smithsonian Journeys Experts

-Luca Zavagno was born in Venice, where he received his B.A. degree in History from the University Ca’Foscari; he completed his Ph.D. studies at the University of Birmingham on the society, culture, economics and politics of Byzantine cities.
-He is Assistant Professor in the Department of History at Bilkent University and Visiting Professor of Byzantine Art History at University Ca’Foscari of Venice.
-He is currently working on his forthcoming book An Island in Transition: Cyprus between Late Antiquity and the early Middle Ages (ca. 600-ca. 850) to be published by Ashgate.
+Luca Zavagno graduated from the University of Venice (2002); he obtained his Ph.D.
+(2007) at the University of Birmingham with a dissertation on the society, economics and politics of Byzantine cities in the early middle ages.
+He is Assistant Professor of Byzantine Studies in the Department of History at Bilkent University where is currently working on his third monography entitled Beyond the Periphery.
+The Byzantine Insular World between Late Antiquity and the Early Middle Ages (c.a.
+600–c.a.
+900) (ARC-Medieval Press).

 What Our Travelers Say

 Luca really made our trip exceptional, because he was very knowledgeable, personable and great fun!